 About our Project

 Welcome to the Financial Independence Project!
 We started this website to document and share our journey to financial independence where working is no longer required.
 Some may view this as an early retirement goal, and in some ways it is, but the idea is not to completely stop working once we no longer need to work for money.
 Instead the goal is to be free to choose the type of work (if any), and when, based on our interests and passions.
 This is a project that both engages and challenges us to break the norms typically associated with working until you reach the age of 65 or older, or depending on someone else to provide money for us in retirement.

 It was only in the last few years (around 2016) that we started to think about financial independence and the opportunities it offered.
 Prior to that both of us were pretty passionate about working until 65 or later because we loved our jobs and our career paths.
-We both have tremendous schedule flexibility and significant independence in our work, but the job still come with trade-offs that can get in the way of our goals.
+We both have tremendous schedule flexibility and significant independence in our work, but the job still comes with trade-offs that can get in the way of our goals.
 Luckily even before we started thinking about financial independence we had fairly good savings rates that provided a good foundation for us to build upon when we started this project.

-Our goal is to reach Financial Independence on or before December of 2024 with a portfolio of approximately $1,600,000 not including our primary home.
+Our goal is to reach Financial Independence on or before May of 2022 with a portfolio that would mean that work is no longer required and only optional.
 Whether this journey and project leads to Early Retirement or simply shifting to work we are 100% passionate about, regardless of pay, we have not yet decided.
 Our hope is that through this website we will be able to document, share, and hold ourselves accountable to our plan.
 We also hope that be sharing our story, we add a unique voice to the ideal and goal of financial independence .